What are your terms and conditions?

 Do you do lagers?

-We have beers that are similar in taste to lagers (Blonde Ale and NZ Pilsner) but we use a neutral ale yeast, not a lager yeast.
+We have beers that are similar in taste to lagers (Golden Lager, Blonde Ale, and NZ Pilsner) but we use a neutral ale yeast, not a lager yeast.
 Lager brewing involves fermenting and storing the beer at a lower temperature for much longer than ale brewing, and in our experience the result is almost indistinguishable, so we don’t teach it.

 Will I have to clean up after the brew?